ucu-computer-science/hell_machine/README.md

 |started working with sensors|work with sensors(at least 2 types)|work with all sensors|
 ___
 ## Description of the problem
-Not supported yet
+In the University, on the Applied Science Faculty, we have a car.
+Our previous year students started doing it in the SoftServe company, but their success was not big, so teachers decided to take it to the University.
+So now we with Yura are working with it.
 ___
 ## What we have done
-Not supported yet
+- learned how pwm works
+- rotated the servo drive
+- rotated the step motor
+- rotated small BLDC motor using PWM (back and force, with different speed, quick stop and with deckoding of the speed signal)
+- started documentation.
+- changed one driver (explode previose one).
+- understand for sure how does the car works.
 ___
 ## Documentation for the car
 ### How is it looks like:
 It looks pretty close to the new Tesla track :) without any taste in "fornt-end" but with big possibilities in "back-end".
 ![]()
 ### What is inside:
-#### Motors:
+#### Motors & Drivers:
-There are two types of the motors inside: four Brushless DC motors and two DC motors
+There are two types of the motors inside: four Brushless DC motors inside wheels and two DC motors.
 #### Encoders:
 Not supported yet
 #### Logic: